 The directors are responsible for the other information.
-The other information comprises the directors' report, the corporate governance report, the statement of compliance report and the secretary's report but does not include the consolidated and separate financial statements and our auditor's report thereon.
+The other information comprises the directors' report, the corporate governance report and the secretary's report but does not include the consolidated and separate financial statements and our auditor's report thereon.